 About Ingredion Incorporated

 Sweet sodas and diet desserts alike get their taste and feel from Ingredion's ingredients.
 The company makes food ingredients and industrial products from corn and other starch-based raw materials.
-It serves customers in more than 60 markets, including food, brewing, and paper companies.
+Operating in more than 120 countries, it serves markets including food, beverage, brewing, and other industries.
 Ingredion's largest product line is starches, used in food for stabilization, feel, and texture and in paper, packaging, and other materials for quality, strength, and a host of other attributes.
 Its other product lines include sweeteners (high-fructose corn syrup, dextrose), specialty ingredients (products focused on health, affordability, and sustainability), and co-products (refined corn oil, corn gluten feed and meal).
 Ingredion operates worldwide, but generates most of its sales in North America.

-Cornstarch and other starch products account for about 45% of Ingredion's revenue and are used in processed foods, as well as in paper and packaging, adhesives, textiles, pharmaceuticals, make-up, and other products.
+Cornstarch and other starch products account for over 45% of Ingredion's revenue and are used in processed foods, as well as in paper and packaging, adhesives, textiles, pharmaceuticals, make-up, and other products.

 Sweeteners used in a wide range of foods -- from condiments to candy -- generate more than 35% of sales, with specialty ingredients designed to capitalize on consumer trends bringing in about a quarter.
 Sweeteners include glucose syrups, high maltose syrup, high fructose corn syrup, dextrose, polyols, maltrodextrin, glucose syrup solids, and non-GMO syrups.

 The company's smallest product segment, co-products, includes refined corn oil sold to a variety of food producers and corn gluten feed and meal used for pet food.
 It also makes fruit and vegetable products, such as concentrates, purees, and essences.
-The segment accounts for about 15% of revenue.
+The segment accounts for almost 15% of the revenue.

 Well-covered geographically, Ingredion serves customers in more than 60 countries worldwide.
-North America is its largest market, accounting for some 60% of sales.
-South America represents more than 15% of sales, the Asia Pacific region generates 15%, and EMEA (Europe, Middle East, and Africa) represents 10% of sales.
+North America is its largest market, accounting for more than 60% of sales.
+South America represents 15% of sales, the Asia Pacific region generates about 15%, and EMEA (Europe, Middle East, and Africa) represents 10% of sales.
 The company's headquarter is in Westchester, Illinois.

-Ingredion has some 45 manufacturing plants in about a dozen countries (the US is home to about a third of them).
+Ingredion has some 45 manufacturing plants in over a dozen countries (the US is home to about a third of them).

 Sales and Marketing

-Ingredion's cash on hand fell $268 million during 2018, ending the year at $327 million.
-The company's operations generated $703 million, offset by $361 million used in its investing activities and $589 million used in its financing.
-Ingredion's main cash uses in 2018 were capital expenditures, share repurchases, and debt payments.
+Ingredion's cash on hand fell $63 million during fiscal 2019, ending the year at $264 million.
+The company's operations generated $680 million, offset by $374 million used in its investing activities and $364 million used in its financing activities.
+Ingredion's main cash uses in 2019 were capital expenditures and debt payments.

 Mergers and Acquisitions